 - Protect the remaining population of desert-adapted black rhinos by supporting research and monitoring programmes in Namibia.

-- Engage children and communities in rhino range states by funding educational workshops to nurture an interest and awareness in rhino conservation.
+- Engage children and communities by funding educational workshops to nurture an interest and awareness in rhino conservation.

 - Wildlife Matters supporter magazine.